SHxKM/django-ajax-search/README.md

 ### Incremental (as-you-type) search with Django and Ajax

-source code for my tutorial.
+source code for my tutorial at https://openfolder.sh/django-tutorial-as-you-type-search-with-ajax

 #### Installing